A healthy digestive tract is good for more reasons than you probably realize. Many people don’t know the true benefit of gut health.

 What these amino acids will do is help to bind fluid to your digestive tract so that your food can pass through it more smoothly and easily.

-Glutamine in particular is great for keeping intestinal inflammation under control, and it will put a stop to things like leaky gut.
+is great for keeping intestinal inflammation under control, and it will put a stop to things like leaky gut.

 Peppermint is an essential oil, and it’s one of those essential oils that you would commonly associate with relaxation.